Alprazolam Intensol Side Effects

 Applies to alprazolam: oral solution, oral tablet, oral tablet disintegrating, oral tablet extended release

-Along with its needed effects, alprazolam (the active ingredient contained in Alprazolam Intensol) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by alprazolam (the active ingredient contained in Alprazolam Intensol).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking alprazolam:More common
+You should check with your doctor immediately if any of these side effects occur when taking alprazolam:More common

 - Being forgetful